-By now, your company probably already has an employee referral program: but are you using it to the best of your abilities?
+By now, your company probably already has an employee referral program, but are you using it to the best of your ability?

 Simply letting your employees know about open positions isn’t enough to beat other talent acquisition experts.
 You need to strategically dictate which positions you’re hiring for and let your team know about the gaps in talent you’re trying to solve.

-Here are a few ways you can use your current employees to find new talent:
+Here are four ways you can use your current employees to find new talent:

-Tracking employee referrals can be a pain point for some HR managers, which is why in addition to using the tips we outlined above, you should employ the aid of an employee referral software.
-This type of software tracks which employees referred which candidates, allows you to list high-priority positions, and connects job postings to social media for easy sharing.
+Tracking employee referrals can be a pain point for some HR managers, which is why you should employ the aid of an employee referral software.
+This type of software tracks which employees referred which candidates, allows you to list high-priority positions and connects job postings to social media for easy sharing.